quidphp/front/README.md

     - [keyboardEscape.js](js/component/keyboardEscape.js) - Component to catch or prevent the escape key on the keyboard
     - [modal.js](js/component/modal.js) - Script for a modal component
     - [modalMailto.js](js/component/modalMailto.js) - Script for mailto links opening in a modal for confirmation
+    - [nav.js](js/component/nav.js) - Component for a document node, binds other components
     - [navHash.js](js/component/navHash.js) - Adds hashchange support to the nav index component
     - [navIndex.js](js/component/navIndex.js) - Base component that manages index navigation for many targets
+    - [plural.js](js/component/plural.js) - Component to manage singular or plural text for a node
     - [resizeChange.js](js/component/resizeChange.js) - Component to notify nodes when window size has changed or stopped
     - [scrollChange.js](js/component/scrollChange.js) - Component to notify nodes when window scroll has changed or stopped
     - [scrollDrag.js](js/component/scrollDrag.js) - Component to allow scrolling while dragging with the mouse
     - [scroller.js](js/component/scroller.js) - Component to manage scrolling within a container, allows animating
     - [searchAutoInfo.js](js/component/searchAutoInfo.js) - Script with logic for an auto-complete search component with another fallback popup
     - [searchSlide.js](js/component/searchSlide.js) - Component with a search input, and an info box that slides on focus
+    - [selectConvert.js](js/component/selectConvert.js) - Script to convert a select menu to a fakeSelect component
     - [tabs.js](js/component/tabs.js) - Script with behaviours for a tabs component
     - [tabsNav.js](js/component/tabsNav.js) - Script with behaviours for a tab component with support for navigation
     - [timeout.js](js/component/timeout.js) - Behaviours for a timeout component, triggers an event once a timeout has completed